Hoffman Estates Custody Lawyers

-The dedicated Hoffman Estates custody lawyers at the Law Offices of Martin Delaney are committed to your family’s success, regardless of its size, composition, or background.
+The dedicated Hoffman Estates custody lawyers at the Delaney Heckman are committed to your family’s success, regardless of its size, composition, or background.
 As such, we work hard to find long-lasting, cost-effective solutions which benefit your family now and in the future.
 We also ensure that the solutions we propose uphold your legal and financial rights.

 Types of Determinations

 “Parenting time” has replaced terms like custody and visitation because this phrase more accurately encapsulates the letter and spirit of Illinois’ new co-parenting law.
 Before 2016, once parents divorced, they could go their separate ways, even if they had children.
 Today, things are different.
 The law expects both parents to assume an active child-rearing role.
 This law applies in both initial determinations and subsequent modifications.

 Traditionally, divorce and paternity orders dictated an every-other-weekend and every-other-holiday division.
 This arrangement still works very well in many cases.
 However, some alternatives are gaining popularity.
 These alternatives include:

 - Empty Nest: Normally, the children move back and forth between their parents’ households.
 In this arrangement, the children stay in one place, usually the pre-divorce home, and the parents move back and forth between different residences.

 - Extended Weekend: The cumulative effect of small changes often makes a big difference.
 Beginning weekend visits on Thursday and ending them on Monday results in a much more even parenting time division.